Credit by Exam

-The IB Programme is a rigorous pre-university course of studies leading to examinations.
+The IB Program is a rigorous pre-university course of studies leading to examinations.
 At the University of Dayton, you may be eligible to receive credit based on the results of your IB higher level examinations.
 No credit is awarded for standard level examinations.

-Download our IB credit chart (PDF) for more information.
+Download our IB credit chart (pdf) for more information.

 Transfer of College Credits

-If you have earned college credits while in high school and want these credits transferred to the University of Dayton, you must have an official transcript of these grades mailed from the college to:
+If you have earned college credits while in high school and want these credits transferred to the University of Dayton, you must have an official transcript of grades mailed from the college to: